How Accurate Are CARFAX Vehicle History Reports and the Various Types of Data They Contain?

 CARFAX is a good starting place but shouldn't be your only source of info

 While CARFAX is a great place to start researching a vehicle's history, CARFAX vehicle history reports won't show you a history that was never reported.
 So a clean CARFAX report shouldn't be considered a good vehicle.
 On the other hand, a vehicle with a CARFAX history report that shows major collision damage shouldn't necessarily be considered a bad car.
 To get a good idea of a vehicle's condition, take it to a trusted reputable mechanic who can give the car a thorough check from top to bottom.
-It'll cost a little more than a CARFAX report, but you're concern should really be the condition of the car now, not necessarily only what it's been through.
+It'll cost a little more than a CARFAX report, but your concern should really be the condition of the car now, not necessarily only what it's been through.
 Another place you can check is the local dealer for the car you're looking at buying.
 The dealer can give you a history of all warranty and other repairs that may have been done.
 You can even find hidden accident or flood damage yourself if you know where to look.